-One meeting was held during the year ended 31 December 2022 to review the remuneration and incentive package of the Directors and the senior management.
+One meeting was held during the year ended 31 December 2023 to review the remuneration and incentive package of the Directors and the senior management.
 Attendance of the members is set out below:

-Directors Meetings of the Remuneration Committee Held Attended Ms. Leung Yuen Man (Chairman) (appointed on 1 April 2022) 1 0 Mr. Sun Jian (Chairman) (resigned on 1 April 2022) 1 1 Ms. Shao Hanqing (resigned on 10 February 2022) 1 0 Mr. Kong Hing Ki 1 1 Mr. Feng Jianzhong (appointed on 10 February 2022) 1 1
+Directors Meetings of the Remuneration Committee

+Held Attended

+Ms. Leung Yuen Man (Chairman) 1 1

+Mr. Kong Hing Ki 1 1

+Mr. Feng Jianzhong 1 1

-Details of the remuneration of each Director for 2022 are set out in the Note 7 to the consolidated financial statements in this annual report.
+Details of the remuneration of each Director for 2023 are set out in the note 7 to the consolidated financial statements in this annual report.